System Audits, Monitoring and Assessments

 Data associated with above events will include origin, destination, action performed, timestamp, and other relevant details available.

-- LifeOmic uses Prisma Cloud to automatically pull configurations
+- LifeOmic uses a Cloud Security Posture Management (CSPM) tool to automatically pull configurations

 - AWS access configuration from IAM policies, EC2 VPC and security group settings, S3 bucket policies, Lambda and API Gateway resources, etc.;